 Will students be able to remove masks during PE/Recess?

-Students participating in certain sports during P.E. where masks may present a strangulation hazard may remove their masks.
+Students participating in certain sports during indoor P.E. where masks may present a strangulation hazard may remove their masks.
 Otherwise, masks should remain on.

 Will students need to wear masks for after-school athletics?

 Both indoors & outdoors, student-athletes are not required to wear a face-covering while participating in physical activity (practice or competition) on the court but they are highly encouraged to do so.
-Athletes are required to wear a face-covering when not engaged in physical activity, including waiting on the sidelines or sitting on the bench.
+Athletes are required to wear a face-covering when not engaged in indoor physical activity, including waiting on the sidelines or sitting on the bench.
 When athletes are at least 3 feet apart and everyone is wearing a face covering, athletes who are in close contact with someone with a positive or presumptive case of COVID-19 don’t need to quarantine unless they have symptoms.

-Spectators, coaches, and officials (who are not exerting a high level of physical exertion) are required to wear face coverings at all times when in both school indoor & outdoor settings.
+Spectators, coaches, and officials (who are not exerting a high level of physical exertion) are required to wear face coverings at all times when in both school indoor settings.
 All are required to maintain at least 3 feet of distance between families/groups to the extent possible.

 Will students be required to socially distance themselves?